Report a pest control problem and find out fees.

 Cockroach infestations are relatively rare and can sometimes be mistaken for other beetles.
 Our Environmental Health Officers can identify cockroaches if you're able to send a good quality picture of the insect you think's a cockroach.
 To do so email firstname.lastname@example.org.

-You can also request a survey which is completed by a qualified techinician.
+You can also request a survey which is completed by a qualified technician.
 To organise a survey or cockroach treatment use the 'Book online' button below.

 There are many types of beetles that can be found within properties and some can cause damage to food, furniture and clothing.
 Likewise there are many types of flies which can cause nuisance and will take advantage of spilt or rotting food, blocked drains or animal carcases or rotting vegetation.

-If you're affect by a bettles, silverfish or flies infestation, you can book a treatment by using the 'Book online' button below.
+If you're affected by a beetles, silverfish or flies infestation, you can book a treatment by using the 'Book online' button below.

 We're unable to treat:

-Visit the Graham Pestrol Control website for advice on how to deal with these pests.
+Visit the Graham Pest Control website for advice on how to deal with these pests.